NipponNoraneko/fbdasm/DETAILS.md

  3. **the payload** - the actual datastream.
  4. **the checksum**, which is a 16-bit word count of how many one bits were in the datastream, followed by a final, single one bit.

-When sending a BASIC program or screen save, two separate payloads are sent in this way, back-to-back.
-A 128-byte header, providing such information as data size and file name, and then the actual program or screen data.
+For every chunk of actual data that is sent, two separate payloads are sent in this way, back-to-back.
+A 128-byte header, providing such information as data size and file name, and then the actual data.
+A BASIC program is sent with just one of these header/data pairs; saving the background screen requires four of these pairs, for a total of eight packets (each preceded by one of those 9.5 second, 20,000-bit sync signals!).

 This cassette send pattern is handled by [CassetteSend](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymCassetteSend).
 See also [CmdFn_SAVE](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymCmdFn_SAVE) and [CmdFn_LOAD](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymCmdFn_LOAD).